thenativeweb/roboter/README.md

 ![roboter](https://github.com/thenativeweb/roboter/raw/master/images/logo.jpg "roboter")

+## Upgrading from 4.x to 5.x

+roboter 5.x names the directory for unit tests `unit`, not `units`, to streamline things with `integration` and `performance`.
+This means that you need to rename the `units` directory to `unit` in your projects.

 ## Upgrading from 3.x to 4.x

 roboter 4.x slightly modifies the way it generates Table of Contents inside your `README.md` during the `publish` task.
 It is no longer necessary to add a `<!-- toc -->` tag your `README.md`.
 Instead add a heading called `Table of Contents` and roboter will insert a TOC below this headline.
 For more details refer to the section [Generating the TOC](#generating-the-toc)